Almighty God and Christianity and the Bible professes ‘DO unto others…,’ not, ‘do NOT do unto others…’

 Lastly, there appears to be a flaw in the Golden Rule itself.
 If you simply try to “do unto other as you would like them to do unto you” then you could wind up doing things to others they might not enjoy as much as you do!
 Do you like listening to rap music?
 Then do it to others!
 Crank up those speakers so others can enjoy it as well!
 Do you like having sex?
 Then go out and initiate sex with others!
 Do you love your particular religious beliefs?
 Then initiate conversations with others about your favorite beliefs.
 Worst case scenario is that if someone fears they will be sent to eternal hell for doubting a particular religious belief, they might welcome being coerced and tortured to “correct” their beliefs and assure them eternal heaven, in which case the Golden Rule would imply that other people would be equally appreciative of being “corrected” rather than “risk eternal hellfire.”
 So we need both the Golden Rule and also the “negative” Golden Rule, working together, to avoid the kinds of excesses mentioned above.

-An even more "finely tuned" rule might be what some call "The Platinum Rule," namely, "Do Unto Others as They Would Have You Do Unto Them."
-In other words, take time to learn about your neighbor's tastes, their mood, their nature, and their temperment, before you start "doing" things "unto them."
+An even more “finely tuned” rule might be what some call “The Platinum Rule,” namely, “Do Unto Others as They Would Have You Do Unto Them.”
+In other words, take time to learn about your neighborʼs tastes, their mood, their nature, and their temperament, before you start “doing” things “unto them.”
 Treat others the way they want to be treated.

-In all three cases -- the Golden Rule, the negative Golden Rule (also nicknamed the "Silver Rule"), and the "Platinum Rule" -- our similar biological and social/psychological structures ensure that our desires and fears will also be similar.
-And such similarities are what allow each of us a window into each other's inner self.
+In all three cases — the Golden Rule, the negative Golden Rule (also nicknamed the “Silver Rule”), and the “Platinum Rule” — our similar biological and social/psychological structures ensure that our desires and fears will also be similar.
+And such similarities are what allow each of us a window into each otherʼs inner self.
 Very few people enjoy being lied to, called names, stolen from, injured, or otherwise provoked.
-While almost every last one of us loves having frends, sharing experiences, good health, good meals, etc. Those are part of who we all are.
+While almost every last one of us loves having friends, sharing experiences, good health, good meals, etc. Those are part of who we all are.
 So you can and should look within to sense the truth of what we all share.
-Hence, "you" have an inner window on what other people would like done to them.
-Just keep in mind that the exact "scene" that is displayed most prominently inside each person's "inner window" may differ from person to person, and you have to take that into account as well, before you "do unto them" as "they" would like.
+Hence, “you” have an inner window on what other people would like done to them.
+Just keep in mind that the exact “scene” that is displayed most prominently inside each personʼs “inner window” may differ from person to person, and you have to take that into account as well, before you “do unto them” as “they” would like.